 Marv has overall strategic and operational responsibility for ExtraFood's programs, staff, and execution of its mission.
-He works with ExtraFood's Board of Directors to establish the corporation's strategic direction; leads the organization's strategic and business planning; works with the Fundraising Chair to define and lead the execution of the organization's fundraising plan; establishes and conducts strategic partnerships; leads the food donor recruitment team; manages ExtraFood's marketing and technology programs; and provides direction and support to the Operations Manager and other personnel assisting ExtraFood.
+He works with ExtraFood's Board of Directors to establish the corporation's strategic direction; leads the organization's strategic and business planning; defines and leads the execution of the organization's fundraising plan; establishes and conducts strategic partnerships; manages ExtraFood's marketing and technology programs; and provides direction and support to ExtraFood's staff.

 Marv is in his third career with ExtraFood.
 He first had a 20-year career in technology, initially in R&D, and then in Sales & Marketing, at such companies as Apple.
 He then became a licensed psychotherapist with a private practice in Marin and San Francisco, practicing for 14 years before devoting himself full-time to ExtraFood.
 Marv has a Master’s degree in Counseling Psychology from Dominican University, a Master’s degree in Computer Science from Stanford University, a Bachelor’s degree with High Honors in Computer Science from UC Berkeley, and is a graduate of the Stanford Executive Institute.
 He received a 2017 Jefferson Award for Public Service and the Pacific Sun's 2014-15 Hero of Marin award for Innovation for his work leading ExtraFood.
 Marv is a member of the Marin Food Policy Council, has testified to the U.S. Congress' National Commission on Hunger, and was an invited attendee at Harvard University's inaugural 2016 Food Recovery Entrepreneurs Workshop.
 He enjoys cycling and singing in his spare time.
 His email address is Marv at ExtraFood dot org.